code-nation/Custom-Search-for-NationBuilder-Sites/README.md

     ![Code snippet for your basic page template](basic-page-code-with-search-snippet.png)

 This process will give you a brand-spanking new search page similar to the [Total Environment Centre](http://www.tec.org.au/search?q=Green+Energy), which includes the necessary search form and loads the results below.
-You can get more creative and add the search form wherever you wish across your site - just use <a href="" target="_blank">these lines of code</a> to include the form in other locations as you please.
+You can get more creative and add the search form wherever you wish across your site - just use [these lines of code](https://github.com/code-nation/Custom-Search-for-NationBuilder-Sites/blob/master/_search.html#L1-L12) to include the form in other locations as you please.
 For example, Greens Parlimentarian Dawn Walker sports a custom search tool in the top nav of her [official site](http://www.dawnwalker.org.au/search?q=health).

 ### Styling your search page